Camping and Live-Ins

 Unloading and Packing your Car

 For safety reasons we are unable to allow ticket holders’ vehicles down from the car park to the camping areas to unload/pack.
 This doesn’t apply to caravans: see the notes on Live-ins, below.
-We make a number of wheelbarrows available to help transport your stuff across site, but please reflect that you will have to walk at least a short distance from the car park to wherever you choose to camp.
+Please be aware that you will have to walk with your belongings from the car park to wherever you choose to camp.

 So — for your own sake — please don't bring the proverbial kitchen sink with you!